 - What is HDR TV?
 Read more in our comprehensive guide to the television format

-But HDR already comes in several different guises, from the original HDR10 standard to the more exclusive Dolby Vision, the still-nascent Advanced HDR by Technicolor and, for broadcasters, Hybrid Log Gamma.
+There are already several different types of HDR.
+There's the original HDR10 standard through to the more exclusive Dolby Vision.
+This is the still-nascent Advanced HDR by Technicolor and, for broadcasters, that's where Hybrid Log Gamma comes in.

-To help you make sense of this brave new world of color and clarity, we’ve put together a general overview of Hybrid Log Gamma’s new HDR format and everything that makes it stand out from competing standards.
+To help you make sense of this brave new world of color and clarity, we’ve put together a general overview of Hybrid Log Gamma’s new HDR format, as well as everything that makes it stand out from competing standards.

 So what is Hybrid Log Gamma?

-Hybrid Log Gamma (or HLG) is an HDR format developed by the UK's own BBC, in conjunction with NHK, Japan's national broadcaster.
+Hybrid Log Gamma is an HDR format developed by the UK's own BBC (British Broadcasting Corporation), in conjunction with NHK, Japan's national broadcaster.

-The HLG format works around this obstacle by coding both SDR and HDR footage into the same broadcasting signal.
-It's a far more efficient process for broadcasters, who then don't have to provide twice the amount of bandwidth to transmit their programming across the country in two separate formats.
+The HLG format works around this obstacle by coding HDR and SDR information into a single signal, enabling HDR-compatible TVs to display an enhanced image.
+It's a far more efficient process for broadcasters, who then don't have to provide twice the amount of bandwidth to transmit their programming across the country in both SDR and HDR.

 When reaching your home television, the HLG signal will display in HDR if your television is compatible with the HLG HDR format.
 Otherwise, it displays in regular ol’ SDR – with some neat upscaling to bring it closer to its HDR counterpart.